christofferaakre/lang/readme.md

 ## Usage
 Write a program with `.lang` extension, for example `program.lang`.
-Then you can either simulate it in Python with `lang program.lang -s`.
-You can compile it to `x86_64` assembly with `lang program.lang -c program`.
-The compiled assembly code will be stored in the file specified, in this case `program.asm`.
+Then you can either simulate it in Python with `lang program.lang -s`, or you can compile it to `x86_64` assembly with `lang program.lang -c program`.
+The compiled assembly code will be stored in the file specified, with the `.asm` extension, in this case `program.asm`.
 Additionally, an object file `program.o` will be generated, and the actual executable, simply named `program` with no extension.
 To run it, run `./program`.